 - Petroleum – Provides no healing benefits – temporary skin coating that aggravates the condition

 - Mineral Oil – coats skin and prevents skin from breathing leads to skin dehydration and compounds the problem

 - Camphor, phenol, menthol and salicylic acid – all feel comforting initially, but quickly dries and requires frequent re-application and aggravates dryness

-Why do some people seem to deal with dry lips each season while others do not?
+Why do some people seem to deal with chronic dry lips each season while others do not?